60-day money-back on any purchase

 If you don’t have time to read through these ways to stop hitting fat shots, here are a few of the most important takeaways.

-• Start the Downswing with the Lower Body: During transition start by rotating your lower body first.
+• Start your downswing with your lower body, during transition, start by rotating your lower body first.
 An arms-first downswing makes it difficult to strike the ball cleanly.

-• Check Your Distance to the Ball: Ensure you are standing at an appropriate distance from the ball.
+• Ensure you are standing at an appropriate distance from the ball.
 Too close a stance may cause the club to ground too early.

-• Keep the Wrist More Flexed: At the top of your backswing, maintain a flat or slightly flexed lead wrist.
-Without the flexion, you may flip your wrists and hit behind the ball.
+• At the top of your backswing, maintain a flat or slightly flexed lead wrist.

-• Shift the Weight: Focus on transferring your weight to the lead foot during the swing.
-Practice with a step drill to feel the weight shift and improve your contact consistency.
+• Focus on transferring your weight to the lead foot during the swing, practice with a step drill to feel the weight shift and improve your contact consistency.

-• Pay Close Attention to grip pressure: Too much pressure in your hands will create tension and cause fat shots, loosen up a bit.
+• Pay close attention to grip pressure, too much pressure in your hands will create tension and cause fat shots.

 Why do I Hit Fat Shots?